0xh34rtl3ss/OSProgramming/README.md

 This code is developed in one environment only.
 To avoid any compatibility issues, we decided to use an online compiler so that the environment will be standardised

-- Requires to exactly follow the template provided (changes in the template will cause the program to be unable to execute)
+- Requires to exactly follow the template provided (changes in the template will may cause the program to be unable to execute)
 - Compatibility issues:
 1. Different version of operating system
 2. Online IDE